 Becoming a Volunteer with The God of Hope Ministries involves two major sets of steps – first, investigation by visiting one of our Faith-Based Dorms in a local prison, and, second, formal application to both us (GoHM) and the Texas Department of Criminal Justice (TDCJ).

-- Indicate your interest by contacting us here, sending us an email at email@example.com, or phoning us at 512-891-1649.
-One of our staff members will respond with a “get to know each other” phone call to tell you more about GoHM and the various programs we have both inside and outside the local prisons.
+- Indicate your interest by sending an email to firstname.lastname@example.org or by calling us at (512)-891-1649.
+One of our staff members will respond with a “get to know each other” phone call and tell you about GoHM and the various programs we have both inside and outside the local prisons.

 - If you are still interested, we will send you a Special Volunteer Application for visiting one of our Faith-Based Dorms in a local prison.
 When we receive your completed application, we will arrange for you to visit that prison at a mutually convenient time.